 Abby is from Minesota U.S.A. and she is currently attending University of Kentucky.
 She likes hiking, playing soccer and climbing.
 She have traveled mostly inside U.S. with her family and she’ve enjoyed camping trips to various national parks.

-My name is Abigail Thompson, though most people call me Abby.
+1) What is your full name and where exactly do you live?My name is Abigail Thompson, though most people call me Abby.
 I am originally from Minnesota, but at the moment I am living in Lexington, Kentucky and attending the University of Kentucky.

 2) Please tell us about your background and what inspired you to become a Photographer?